Cyclone & DC Testing

 First, many of my family members and friends have all done woodworking for ever and nobody has ever gotten sick.
 Just how serious is this fine dust problem and is it worth investing the money to provide extra protection for my family and me?

 What are the minimum requirements I should look for in deciding on what dust collection I need?
-Air engineers did considerable testing and shared over fifteen years of experience of what it takes to address the fine airborne dust problems.
+Air engineers did considerable testing and shared what they have learned about fine dust collection since the 1950s as to what it takes to address the fine airborne dust problems.
 They found we must do the following.

 First, fix our tool ports and hoods so they do not spray the dust away before it can be collected.
+Many blades, bits, cutters and even sanders launch fine dust at over 100 miles an hour, but our dust collection airflows only move at about half this speed.
+Without good hoods to contain, control and deliver the fine dust for collection there is zero chance of getting good fine dust collection.
 AAF, one of the better known suppliers of commercial dust collection equipment to facilities that must stay in compliance or can be shut down was kind enough to let me share their many sample tool hood upgrades on my ducting web pages.
-Those same pages also share various ways to upgrade from the smaller 4” collection ports provided on most machines using better quality laser welded Lindab or Nordfab flanges, or less expensive readily available HVAC flanges.
+Those same pages also share various ways to upgrade from the smaller 4" collection ports provided on most machines using better quality laser welded Lindab or Nordfab flanges, or less expensive readily available HVAC flanges.

 We then must provide ample airflow at each machine for good fine dust collection.
 Air engineers also established minimum air flow requirements tables for each size and type of tool from careful testing and experience.
 Since our larger small shop tools are identical to smaller commercial tools we can use this same information.
 Most of the large commercial tables and all are near exact duplicates of each other.
 Each of these CFM requirements tables to meet OSHA standards show we must move about 800 CFM at our larger tools and dustier operations.
 That 800 CFM is not the advertising hype maximum airflow that is about double what a blower actually provides in real use.
 That 800 CFM is instead what we need to move after taking away the overhead resistance in your shop from your tools, ports, hoods, ducting, separator, filters, etc. Going through the same calculations and testing shows we need 1000 CFM to meet the higher recommended medical air quality standards already adopted in Europe.